hyphaene-npm/prismafire/README.md

 ├── src
 │   └── datamodels
 │       └── **/*.graphql
-├── prisma.yml ( generated )
+├── prisma.yml ( default input and default ouput )
-├── prisma.json ( used for generation)
 └── package.json
 ```

 ## Installation
 ```
-npm install -D prismafire
+npm install -D prismafire@latest
 ```

 ## Options
 ### input
-If your prisma.json is elsewhere, you can specify `--input` to indicate where to fetch the file.
+If your prisma.yml is elsewhere, you can specify `--input` to indicate where to fetch the file.
 ### output
 If your prisma.yml should be elsewhere, you can specify ```--output``` to indicate where to write the file.
 ### glob